-The format you choose also depends on restrictions: if social distancing restrictions are still in place or there are capacity restrictions, then you may want to think twice about planning a huge exhibition with physical stands, as the majority of your audience will likely be virtual.
+The event type you choose also depends on restrictions.
+For example, if there are capacity restrictions, then you may want to think twice about planning a huge exhibition with physical stands, as the majority of your audience will likely be virtual.

 Consider who will be attending the event and logistically how the event would work.
 How can you make sure you are providing a great experience for both in-person and virtual delegates?
 One consideration could be to have a dedicated virtual MC on the event platform to provide venue tours, event updates, or even just be a friendly face for your virtual attendees to feel included.